 - computers – can be a PC that sits on your desk or a laptop that is portable.
 You can use computers to type documents, send emails, play games, and browse the Internet.
 You can also use it to edit or create spreadsheets, presentations, and even videos.

-- webcams – short for ‘web cameras’ are a digital camera that you can connect to your computer.
+- webcams short for ‘web cameras’ are a digital camera that you can connect to your computer.
 It can send live video recording from your computer to another location by means of the internet and they sometimes have a built in microphone so your video recording also has sound.
-Webcams are commonly used for video chat (i.e. Skype).
+Webcams are commonly built into laptops, tablets and mobile/smartphones.

 Digital Unite have some very helpful online guides, introducing you to various computer basics including emailing, smartphones and tablets, creating documents, Internet security and social networking.